euler-xyz/ethereum-vault-connector/docs/specs.md

 - the `signer` address corresponds to the valid signer address obtained using standard `ecrecover` precompile or using ERC-1271 defined rules for standard signature verification methods for contracts
 - `nonce` is equal to the current on-chain Nonce value for `signer`-corresponding Address Prefix and `nonceNamespace`
 - `deadline` value is not greater than `block.timestamp` at the block of signature verification
-- `value` does not exceed ETH balance of the EVC contract at the time of signature verification, or is equal to `type(uint256).max`
+- `value` does not exceed value balance of the EVC contract at the time of signature verification, or is equal to `type(uint256).max`
 - `data` field is not empty
 1. Upon successful verification of the signature, EVC MUST increase the Nonce value corresponding to the Nonce Namespace and signer.
 1. The authorization rules of the Permit message calldata execution MUST be as if it were the Account Owner or Account Operator executing that calldata themselves.
-1. EVC MUST support the following Checks-deferrable Call functions: Call, Impersonate and Batch that are re-entrant and allow to execute calldata on an external target addresses.
+1. EVC MUST support the following Checks-deferrable Call functions: Call, ControlCollateral and Batch that are re-entrant and allow to execute calldata on an external target addresses.
 1. Each Checks-deferrable Call function MUST specify an Account.
 The functions MUST determine whether or not `msg.sender` is authorized to perform operations on that Account.
 If the target contract is not `msg.sender`, only the Owner or an Operator of the specified Account MUST be allowed to perform Call and individual Batch operations on behalf of the Account.
-Only the enabled Controller of the specified Account MUST be allowed to perform Impersonate operation on behalf of the Account.
+Only the enabled Controller of the specified Account MUST be allowed to perform ControlCollateral operation on behalf of the Account.
 1. EVC MUST maintain the Execution Context and make it publicly observable.
-1. Execution Context MUST keep track of Checks-deferrable Call nesting depth counter starting at 0.
-The depth counter MUST increase by 1 every time Checks-deferrable Call is entered and MUST decrease by 1 when Checks-deferrable Call is exited.
+1. Execution Context MUST keep track of whether the Checks are deferred with a boolean flag.
+The flag MUST be set when a Checks-deferrable Call starts and MUST be cleared at the end of it, but only when the flag was `false` before the call.
 1. Execution Context MUST keep track of the Account on behalf of which current low-level calldata call is being performed.
 1. Execution Context MUST keep track of whether the Account and Vault Status Checks are in progress.
-1. Execution Context MUST keep track of whether the Impersonate is in progress.
+1. Execution Context MUST keep track of whether the ControlCollateral is in progress.
 1. Execution Context MUST keep track of whether an Account Operator was authenticated to perform the current low-level calldata call on behalf of the Account.
 1. Execution Context MUST keep track of whether the Simulation is in progress.
 1. EVC MUST allow to require Account and Vault Status Checks which will be performed immediately or deferred, depending on the Execution Context.
-1. EVC MUST allow to defer required Account and Vault Status Checks performance until the Checks-deferrable Call nesting depth counter is decreased back to the default value of 0.
+1. EVC MUST allow to defer required Account and Vault Status Checks performance until the flag indicating checks deferred is cleared.
 That SHOULD allow for a transient violation of the Account solvency or Vault constraints.
-1. If the execution is not within a Checks-deferrable Call, meaning the Checks-deferrable Call nesting depth counter is 0, required Account and Vault Status Checks MUST be performed immediately.
+1. If the execution is not within a Checks-deferrable Call, required Account and Vault Status Checks MUST be performed immediately.
 1. For the Account Status Check to be performed, there MUST be only one Controller enabled for an Account at the time of the Check.
 1. If there is no Controller enabled for an Account at the time of the Check, the Account Status MUST always be considered valid.
 It includes disabling the only enabled Controller before the Checks.
 1. If there is more than one Controller enabled for an Account at the time of the Check, the Account Status MUST always be considered invalid.
-1. Both Account- and Vault-Status-Checks-related storage sets MUST return to their default state when the Checks-deferrable Call nesting depth counter is 0 and the checks were performed.
+1. Both Account- and Vault-Status-Checks-related storage sets MUST return to their default state when the flag indicating checks deferred is cleared and the checks are performed.
-1. EVC MUST allow for Checks-deferrable Calls to be nested up to 10 levels deep.
 1. EVC MUST allow for Account Status Checks to be deferred for at most 20 Accounts at a time.
 1. EVC MUST allow for Vault Status Checks to be deferred for at most 20 Vaults at a time.
-1. Execution Context MUST return to its default state when the Checks-deferrable Call nesting depth counter is decreased back to the default value of 0.
+1. Execution Context MUST return to its default state when the flag indicating checks deferred is cleared.
-1. If the Checks-deferrable Call nesting depth counter is decreased to the value greater than 0, the Execution Context MAY not be in its default state.
 1. Execution Context's Account on behalf of which current low-level call is being performed MUST be storing address(0) when Account and Vault Status Checks are in progress.
 1. EVC MUST NOT allow for low-level call to the ERC-1820 registry.
 1. If the Call target is the `msg.sender`, the EVC MUST allow the caller to set the Execution Context's on behalf of Account address to any arbitrary value for the time of the Call allow to proceed without authentication.
 1. The Batch external call target MUST NOT be the EVC the msg.sender.
-1. If there's only one enabled Controller Vault for an Account, only that Controller MUST be allowed to Impersonate the Account's call into any of its enabled Collateral Vaults.
+1. If there's only one enabled Controller Vault for an Account, only that Controller MUST be allowed to perform ControlCollateral on behalf of the Account by calling into any of the Account's enabled Collateral Vaults.
 Neither the Controller nor Collateral Vault can be the EVC.
-1. The Controller Vault MUST NOT be allowed to use Permit message in order to Impersonate.
+1. The Controller Vault MUST NOT be allowed to use Permit message in order to ControlCollateral.
 1. If there's only one enabled Controller Vault for an Account, only that Controller MUST be allowed to forgive the Account Status Check if it's deferred.
 1. EVC MUST allow a Vault to forgive the Vault Status Check for itself if it's deferred.
-1. Forgiven Account and Vault Status Checks will not be performed when the Checks-deferrable Call nesting depth counter is decreased back to 0, unless they are required again after the forgiveness.
+1. Forgiven Account and Vault Status Checks will not be performed when the flag indicating checks deferred is cleared, unless they are required again after the forgiveness.
 1. Only the Checks-Deferrable Calls MUST allow to re-enter the EVC.
 1. Simulation-related functions MUST NOT modify the state.